qbradq/sharduo/README.md

 * Weather patterns
 * Fall damage

-### Go-Live Tasks ###
-This is a list of known tasks that must be completed before the server may be opened to outside connections.

-* Create homepage site and service
-* Make client available for download somehow
-* Make the GitHub project public in compliance with AGPLv3
-* Update welcome with Discord invite

 ### Miscellaneous Issues ###
 This is a list of known issues that do not need to be resolved before the next milestone but do need to be resolved sometime.